 - Lisa Leslie

 Coaches are cool and all, but it’s players that put butts in seats.
-Fear not, the Big 3 hasn’t been lacking for talent by any stretch.
+Fear not, the Big 3 hasn’t lacked for talent by any stretch.
 Participants have included:

 - Greg Oden